Cubics

 b)

-Hence, the graph will cross the y-axis at y = -2
+Hence, the graph will cross the -axis at

 So, we have enough information to sketch the graph: